MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 :::image type="content" border="false" source="../_images/regions-availability-zones/regions-availability-zones.png" alt-text="Diagram showing data centers, availability zones and regions":::

 If you deploy into an [Azure region that contains availability zones][azure-regions-with-availability-zone-support], then you can use multiple availability zones together.
-By using multiple avalability zones, you can keep separate copies of your application and data within separate physical data centers in a wide metropolitan area.
+By using multiple availability zones, you can keep separate copies of your application and data within separate physical data centers in a wide metropolitan area.

 There are two ways to use availability zones within a solution:
 - **Zonal** resources are pinned to a specific availability zone.
 You can combine multiple zonal deployments across different zones to achieve high reliability requirements.
 You're responsible for managing data replication and distributing requests across zones.
 If an outage occurs in a single availability zone, you're responsible for failover to another availability zone.